CollarNetworks/docs/faq.md

 Other protocols liquidate your collateral at the worst possible time.
 Votre creates a time-based, as opposed to a price-based loan.

 ==- Does swapping create a taxable event?
-Protocols can’t give tax advice, but this is an issue that is solved by a feature called “supplier mode”, which introduces suppliers to Votre.
-By escrowing user collateral day one and charging users interest, Votres may allow capital gains to be deferred in some jurisdictions.
+Protocols can’t give tax advice, but this is an issue that is likely solved by using an escrow service, which introduces suppliers to Votre.
+By escrowing user collateral and charging users interest, Votres may allow capital gains to be deferred in some jurisdictions.
 Speak to your tax professional for more information.

 ==- But what if my token moons?
-If prices go up, [roll!](./loan/roll-loan.md) Rolling is like a checkpoint in a video game you can always fall back to.
+If prices go up, [you can roll your loan!](./loan/roll-loan.md) Rolling is like a checkpoint in a video game you can always fall back to.
 Think of it like going up the salmon ladder.
 There's certainly a cost to rolling, but there's a bigger cost to not having protection.

+==- What is a supplier?
+A person usually with a large amount of tokens such as BTC or ETH, who wants to generate yield in the form of interest on their tokens.

 ==- Where do you get supply?
-From users who want to earn yield
+From suppliers who want to earn yield on their collateral (BTC, ETH, etc.).
 ===